 Starting a business is not only doable, but has the potential to explode into something huge.
-Just look at these Under 25 Millionaires that have done huge things in business while most of us were still living up college life.
+Just look at these millionaires under the age of 25 that have done huge things in business while most of us were still living up college life.

-If the Meet a Young Millionaire series has inspired you to let your entrepreneurial spirits flow but you’re still having trouble pinpointing a business idea here are some big business ideas for you.
+If the Better Know a Young Millionaire series has inspired you to let your entrepreneurial spirits flow, but you’re still having trouble pinpointing a business idea, here are some big business ideas for you.

 Develop Social Network Integrated Games

-If you can develop a game that integrates a social network into it, you’ve got a viable business opportunity.
-Many of the social network integrated games make money by charging for a full versions of the game, displaying advertising, or asking consumers to pay a small fee or wait a certain time to get to the next level of a game.
+If you can develop a game that integrates a social network into it, you have a viable business opportunity.
+Many of the social network integrated games make money by charging for a full version of their games, displaying advertising, or asking consumers to pay a small fee or wait a certain time to get to the next level of a game.

 Here are some fun facts: